solliancenet/ai-in-a-day/01-aml-model-training/README.md

 Duration: 25 minutes

-In this exercise, you will create a model that predicts need for maintenance from time-series data using the visual interface to automated machine learning in an Azure Machine Learning workspace.
+In this exercise, you will create a model that predicts need for maintenance from dealership visits data using the visual interface to automated machine learning in an Azure Machine Learning workspace.
 ### Task 1: Create an automated machine learning experiment

 1. Navigate to your Azure Machine Learning workspace in the Azure Portal.
 Select **Launch studio**.